liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 reports this matter, we have no right to be angry… but if that were to happen it would reaaally trouble us.\]

-Musica: \[I have no malice towards you Misses.
-So, my heart aches for your sister too.
-But even so, I hope you will listen to us.\]
+Musica: \[I've no malice towards ya Misses.
+So, my heart aches fer yer sister too.
+But even so, I hope you'll listen to us.\]

 Emilia: \[It has to be like this?\]

 Musica: \[Yes.
-Again, it would not be wise to antagonize us here.\]
+Again, it'd not be wise to antagonize us here.\]

 Emilia supported Petra's shoulders, her beauty undiminished in the darkness, and spoke authoritatively.
 However, Musica's answer made the